 Cleancaf is supposed to prevent scale accumulation if you use it often enough, but it might not be the most effective at treating the mineral buildups that are gunking up your coffeemaker.
 That’s because Cleancaf is not a descaler, just a coffee machine cleaner.

 According to the manufacturer, Cleancaf has no smell, and it’s also nontoxic.
-In a box, you should get at least three packets measuring 1/3 ounces each.
+In a box, you should get at least three packets measuring 1/3 ounces of powder in each.
 The packets are intended for one-time use.
 You’re supposed to use Cleancaf every month, so you get a three-month supply in one box.

 You’ll know Cleancaf is working because you’ll be able to see it.
 This product has bright blue dye that can indicate whether you missed any spots in your coffeemaker.